Nix-Security-WG/nix-security-tracker/CONTRIBUTING.md

 SPDX-License-Identifier: MIT
 -->

-To get all development prerequisites enter `nix develop`.
+To get all development prerequisites enter `nix develop` or alternatively run `direnv allow` if you have direnv installed.

 Then run the process for a given derivation path with: